-For the first seven months of 2020, the Board consisted of six Directors, including five Non-Executive Directors of which two were female (representing 40 per cent of the Non-Executive Directors and approximately 33 per cent of total Directors).
-The Directors' ranks were increased by the inclusion of an additional female Non-Executive Director altering the female representation on the Board to 50% of Non-Executive Directors and approximately 43% of the total of directors.
-As at 31 December 2020, 21 per cent of Alumina Limited's fourteen employees were women.
-Ms Galina Kraeva was appointed as General Manager - Finance and was represented on the five-person senior management team (CEO level and immediate management level below the CEO).
+For the first five months of 2021, the Board consisted of seven Directors, including six Non-Executive Directors of which three were female (representing 50 per cent of the Non-Executive Directors and approximately 43 per cent of total Directors).
+In May 2021, Ms Emma Stein retired reducing the female representation on the Board to 40% of Non-Executive Directors and approximately 33% of the total of directors.
+As at 31 December 2021, 29 per cent of Alumina Limited's fourteen employees were women.
+Ms Galina Kraeva served as General Manager - Finance and was represented on the four-person senior management team (CEO level and immediate management level below the CEO).
+In January 2022, Ms Kraeva was appointed Interim Chief Financial Officer.